instructional videos, blues harp tabs, and more....

 Online instruction is the future of blues harmonica--AND THE FUTURE IS HERE.

-For a modest per-song fee, submitted through PayPal, you can download one of these lessons.
+For a modest per-song fee, submitted through PayPal or a major credit card, you can download one of these lessons.
 Each is available as two parts: a QuickTime video ($5) and a PDF tab ($2).
-The video lessons run from 12 minutes (a few of the early ones) to as long as 45 minutes or more.
 The tabs are always shown on camera--one of my key teaching tools is to walk you through the tab, note by note--but the moderate compression level that makes for workable video downloads means that some details are in soft-focus, and many students will want a hard copy of the tab as well.
 You can purchase either the video or the tab or both, as you see fit.

 I've been developing these materials for many years.
 They WORK.
 They will improve your playing in ways that your friends and family (including doubters) will find startling.
 If you want proof, just hit the link for the Testimonials page below.
 You WILL learn to play harmonica here!
 If you've already got some game, you'll kick it up a notch, or two, or three.

 The lessons are sorted into four levels: BEGINNER, ADVANCED BEGINNER, INTERMEDIATE, and ADVANCED INTERMEDIATE.
 Take a look at the page marked "What level are you?" and figure out where YOU fit in.
 Many lessons are appropriate for students at several levels.
 They'll challenge the better player less than the not-as-experienced player, but both students will gain something from them.

 I'd like a complete list of your video lessons and blues harp tabs NOW.
 Here you go!
 Just download this searchable, hyperlinked Excel spreadsheet and you'll have all the songs, all the harp keys, all the players (including Little Walter, Big Walter Horton, Junior Wells, Paul Butterfield, James Cotton, and both Sonny Boy Williamsons) whose songs and solos I've painstakingly tabbed out: